v3aqb/fwlite/README.md

 FGFW-Lite
 ============

-Starting from a Autoit script, FGFW-Lite is now a cross-platform, highly configureable HTTP proxy server help to get around the Great Firewall.
-It dectets websites blocked by GFW automatically, and forward the request to a uncensored proxy server.
+The toolkit I am using to get around the Great Firewall.
+FGFW-Lite dectets websites blocked by GFW automatically, and forward the request to a uncensored proxy server.

 requirements under openSUSE: